JungYoungsu/gradle-cache2maven-repo/README.md

 3. Jar, pom are separated by folders with random name in Gradle cache, but in Maven repo, they are in one folder.

-* This code is for Windows.
-In other OSs, change directory seperator ('\\') in code.

 * with Python 3.6.1, Gradle 4.0.1
 > \# Before executing, set your gradle cache folder path in code.